CapSparkle/SparkleXRTemplates/README.md

 __!
 The project development is stoped at 2021 !__
 <br />
 __!
-You should consider it as a proof of concept or a prototype without any proveen stability !__
+You should consider it as a proof of concept or a prototype without any prooven stability !__

 <br />